garrettsummerfi3ld/doorknob/README.md

 ### Logging

 All logging is captured by a file that is created the first time the script runs.
 This file is located in the project directory.
+File that is created is `doorknob.log`

 ## Troubleshooting